Benchmarks

 Cascading Error Recovery

-error-handling composite-calling function-selection
+function-discovery function-selection error-handling composite-calling

 functions